-In Genesis 16 the angel of the Lord appears to Hagar, who later refers to the image as God Himself.
-Why not just be referred to as God to begin with?
+In Genesis 16 the Angel of the Lord appears to Hagar, who later refers to this person as God Himself.
+Why does the Bible use the term "Angel of the Lord" instead of simply saying "God?"

 So the terminology may change from verse to verse, but the meaning is consistent.
 All appearances of God in the Old Testament are always the angel of the Lord, the pre-incarnate Christ, God Himself.